 #Where is the IR sensor on an LG TV?

-Most LG TVs place the infrared sensor near the bottom center or bottom right of the front panel.
-Check your model’s user manual for the exact position.
-Keep a clear path between the remote and the sensor with no objects in the first 8–10 feet.
+Bottom center or bottom right of the front panel.
+Check your manual for the exact position and keep the first 8–10 feet clear of obstructions.

 #How do I re-pair an LG Magic Remote?